Pat Keill Award

 From left to right:

-Prue Clarke, sister of the late Pat Keill OAM; Annie Kiefer,Vice President, Country Women's Association NSW and member of the Commonwealth Day Council; Janet Stewart, President, Commonwealth Day Council, NSW and Lauren Harvey, winner of the award for 2018.
+Prue Clark, sister of the late Pat Keill OAM; Annie Kiefer,Vice President, Country Women's Association NSW and member of the Commonwealth Day Council; Janet Stewart, President, Commonwealth Day Council, NSW and Lauren Harvey, winner of the award for 2018.

 The Pat Keill Award has been established in honour of the late Pat Keill OAM.
 Pat was a great supported of the Country Women’s Association where she was General Secretary for over 30 years and also served on the Commonwealth Day Council and Director of the Australia Youth Trust for over 20 years.Sadly Pat passed away in April 2016.